lbonomo/youtube-shortcode-lb/README.md

 **License:** GPLv2 or later
 **License URI:** https://www.gnu.org/licenses/gpl-2.0.html

-Put Youtube Video into a post whith a shortcode
+Put Youtube Video into a post with a shortcode

 ## Description ##
 This plugin permit add a Youtube video in a post, whith a shortcode.
  - If the shortcode receive a YouTube Video ID (Ej: [youtube-shortcode id="f1nxZBAMpUs"]) as an attribute, the shortcode display a YouTube Video Player in the post.
- - If the shortcode receive a Video URL (https://www.youtube.com/watch?v=f1nxZBAMpUs) as one of its attributes, when this attribute is present, the shortcode display an HTML5 Video Player in the post.
+ - If the shortcode receive a Video URL (https://www.youtube.com/watch?v=f1nxZBAMpUs) as one of its attributes, the shortcode display an HTML5 Video Player in the post.

 ## Installation ##